TOD-theses/paper-T-RACE/appendix.typ

 = Overview of Generative AI Tools Used

-No generative AI tools where used in the process of researching and writing this thesis.
+I used #link("http://grammarly.com/")[Grammarly] to improve the readability of the text.
+The whole work was analyzed and I applied several small suggestions.

 = Case studies